 Small Houses Now

-If you're looking for an organization dedicated to small house
+If you're looking for a website dedicated to tiny homes, small

-plans, designs and photos then you've come to the right place.
+house plans, designs and photos then you've come to the right

-Small houses, as you probably already know, needn't be lacking
+place.
+Small houses, as you probably already know, do not have

 Small house in tall grass is pictured.

 Tiny houses are what you make of them.
 Small house plans and

 designs help many realize their dreams of homeownership.
 This

 is why our organization has decided to cram so many small house

 photos on this website, to show off the possibilities of what